 This property, called finite additivity, while very similar to sigma-additivity, is easier to interpret.
 It says that if two events are disjoint, then the probability that either one or the other happens is equal to the sum of their individual probabilities.

 Example Suppose that we flip a coin.
-The possible outcomes are either tail () or head (), i.e.,There are a total of four subsets of (events): itself, the empty set , the event and the event .
+The possible outcomes are either tail () or head (), that is,There are a total of four subsets of (events): itself, the empty set , the event and the event .
 The following assignment of probabilities satisfies the properties enumerated above:All these probabilities are between 0 and 1, so the range property is satisfied. , so the sure thing property is satisfied.
 Also sigma-additivity is satisfied becauseand the four couples , , , are the only four possible couples of disjoint sets.

 Before ending this section, two remarks are in order.
 First, we have not discussed the interpretations of probability, but below you can find a brief discussion of the interpretations of probability.
 Second, we have been somewhat sloppy in defining events and probability, but you can find a more rigorous definition of probability below.